drscotthawley/NASH_time_align/README.md

 ## Model Design Ideas
 Use whatever models people think would be best (e.g. Steinmetz's micro-tcn or steerable-nafx, or others).

 Multi-channel audio strongly preferred.
-Only mono is useful, but true drum editing requires 5+ input channels.
+Mono-only is useful, but true drum editing requires 5+ input channels.
 Multi-channel would also allow positional encoding and/or a "metronome track".
 1. Re-synthesize all audio (Hawley default) or
 2. (thanks to convo with Steinmetz): Only predict where to make the "cuts" and then fix/resynthesize the transitions between moved samples -- what one might call a "Neural Beat Detective Cleaner-Upper."